nassar151/checkpoint-project-2-25/readme.txt

 Check the server port:
 Open the file checkpointApplication/src/main/resources/application.yml.
 Check the value of server.port.
-For example, if it is set to 6060, you will use this port in your Postman calls.
+For example, if it is set to 6031, you will use this port in your Postman calls.

 Run the application:
+Use the command mvn spring-boot:run in your IDE (IntelliJ IDEA) or your local terminal.

-Use the command ./mvnw spring-boot:run in your IDE (IntelliJ IDEA) or your local terminal.
+Or you can use the command ./mvnw spring-boot:run in your IDE (IntelliJ IDEA) or your local terminal.

 Set up Postman: